 ABOVE: Fly through the Museum in downtown Raleigh in this one-shot drone tour.
 Experience NCMNS like never before as you zoom through the world-class institution that brings research, events and educational programs to North Carolina and beyond!

-The North Carolina Museum of Natural Sciences in downtown Raleigh is open Tuesday-Sunday, 10am–4pm, with some new procedures and new plans in place to help ensure the safety of visitors and staff.
-On a daily basis, health and safety guidelines are being rigorously followed and monitored by staff.
+The North Carolina Museum of Natural Sciences in downtown Raleigh is open Tuesday–Sunday, 10am–5pm, with procedures and plans in place to help ensure the safety of visitors and staff.

 When is the best time to visit NCMNS in downtown Raleigh?